Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

 \subsection{Gameplay Experience}

-Onsite participants unanimously liked the game experience, which was described as \emph{"fun"}, \emph{"amazing"}, \emph{"incredible"}, and \emph{“magical”} (31/63).
-They particularly liked that the game was intuitive to understand and operate and that they could play and communicate with other players.
-However, some players also expressed frustration due to technological limitations.
+On-site participants generally described their game experiences as \dquote{fun}, \dquote{amazing}, \dquote{incredible}, and \dquote{magical} (31/63).
+They particularly appreciated that the game was intuitive to understand and operate, and that they could play and communicate with other players.
+However, some players also expressed frustration due to technological limitations, such as heavy headsets that caused discomfort on their noses (5/63).